LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 and YAP is to create a *saved state* after loading Logtalk and a Logtalk application.
-In both solutions, the `reload` flag should usually be set to `skip` (in the used settings file) to prevent reloading of already loaded code when running the embedded application.
+In both solutions, the `reload` flag should usually be set to `skip` (in the used settings file) to prevent reloading of already loaded code when running the embedded application and the embedded application or saved state should be run in a process that sets (just for itself) the `LOGTALKHOME` and `LOGTALKUSER` environment variables to the values used during the pre-compilation of the Logtalk resources.